What's new Mrs President?

 AIJA and the Human Rights Committee may not involve itself in issues of a political nature, but we will continue to intervene on behalf of young lawyers if their own rights to a fair trial or to carry out their profession are in jeopardy.

 AIJA is going to Istanbul in November for the Half Year Conference.
-Turkey is the country with the biggest number of refugees in the world.
+Turkiye is the country with the biggest number of refugees in the world.
 1.8 million!
 By going to Istanbul, we can "show that we care".

 AIJA is an incredible organization.
 I truly believe that we contribute to making the world a better place through the friendships and connections built here among different cultures and nations.